SmokeyTheBear275/SmokeyTheBear275/README.md

 Hi there 👋

 - 🔭 I’m currently working on college courses
-- 🌱 I’m currently learning Java from an outdated course
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on any and all homework
-- 🤔 I’m looking for help with Java as my college isn't teaching me
+- 🤔 I’m looking for help with Java
 - 💬 Ask me about not Java
 - 📫 How to reach me: This platform
 - 😄 Pronouns: he/him